hang68pro/Real_estate_pipeline/README.md

 ## Project Overview

-This project builds a modular, automated ETL pipeline to extract, transform, and load U.S. housing market data from Zillow’s ZHVI dataset.
+This project builds a modular, automated ETL pipeline to extract, transform, and load U.S. housing market data from Redfin dataset.
 The pipeline stores cleaned data in a local SQLite database and uploads Parquet files to AWS S3 for further analysis and visualization.

 ## Features

-- Extracts monthly housing price data at the ZIP code level
+- Extracts Redfin Monthly Housing Market Data at https://www.redfin.com/news/data-center/
 - Cleans and reshapes wide-formatted CSV data into a long format
 - Calculates additional metrics such as monthly and year-over-year changes
 - Stores data in SQLite and saves Parquet files locally and on S3